Special Transportation Studies

 Beginning in Fiscal Year 2016 (FY16), Tri-County has set aside MPO funds annually to be programmed for local jurisdictions in the Metropolitan Planning Area (MPA) to undertake consultant-led special transportation planning projects.
 TCRPC receives funding requests during an annual call for projects, scores them based on set evaluation criteria, prioritizes them with a review committee, and ultimately approves them for funding.

 Jurisdictions may apply for all or part of the Special Transportation Studies set aside but may not request any amount beyond the available funding.
-Projects must be complete by the end of the fiscal year (July 1st to June 30th).
+Projects must be completed by the end of the fiscal year (July 1st to June 30th), with a potential extension to the end of the calendar year.

 A project may be phased, but there is no guarantee that additional funding will be made available in future years.
 Applicants are encouraged, but not required, to include two or more jurisdictions and provide local match.